rocket-pool/old.docs.rocketpool.net/src/overview/glossary.md

 An eth1 wallet that is generated by Rocket Pool upon creating a new node.
 This wallet will be used to fund new minipools during their creation and pay for the gas fees needed to interact with Rocket Pool’s smart contracts.

 ## Non-Custodial
-A service that provides streamline beef to validator set up in management but does not hold user private validator keys and withdrawal keys.
+A service that provides streamlining for validator set up in management but does not hold user private validator keys and withdrawal keys.
 Rocket Pool is a non-custodial staking service.

 ## Oracle DAO (oDAO)
 A DAO composed of all the oracle node operators. *See also DAO.*